Show All Answers

 If you know about your hearing and you don’t appear, an order may be entered in the other party’s favor or a bench warrant may be issued for your arrest.

-Your enforcement officer and/or his/her support staff.
+You should inform your enforcement officer and/or their support staff; or update your information online at www.childsupport.state.pa.us.
 You must inform us immediately of any changes, including address, telephone number or employer.

 They can call their nearest outpatient program.
 A counselor from the program will meet with them to do an assessment and set up a treatment plan.
 This could be treatment as an outpatient or a referral to a different service that would best meet their need,s such as a residential rehab program.
 If they have insurance, they should start by calling the insurance company to find out how to proceed.

 See our list outpatient programs or call the COAD Group at 800-917-1117 for the telephone number of the nearest program.

 NA Meeting Locator

 The COAD Group at 1-800-917-1117 is funded by the Department of Drug and Alcohol Services to provide drug and alcohol information and referral to citizens.
 They can provide you with information about the signs and symptoms of substance use and can provide you with resources.